tillgrallert/TeachingTei/slides/dhib-2019/dhib-2019_1-introduction-tei.md

     + cryogenics is not the answer!
     + we need to preserve metadata as well as data

+# 3. XML
-# XML: what it is and why you should care
+## XML: what it is and why you should care

 - XML is *structured data* represented as strings of text encoded in Unicode
 - XML looks like HTML, except that: